 After training at Montreal’s National Circus School, Patrick performed as a comic character and diabolo artist at the Montreal Casino; in German cabarets Wintergarten Variete, Freidrichbau Variete, and Pomp Duck and Circumstance; in Teatro Zinzanni; and in the traditional Cirque Knie.

 Upon co-founding Les 7 doigts de la main in his native Quebec, Patrick has received special recognition for his comic performances (Newcomer Award, Montreal Mayor’s Foundation; Prix Nikouline, Festival Mondial du Cirque de Demain de Paris).
-He co-created and performed in Loft and La Vie, collaborates in the Fibonacci Project and was cast as the main character with his two daughters in Amuse Un Dia (2013).
+He created his solo show Patinoire and co-created and performed in Loft and La Vie, collaborates in the Fibonacci Project and was cast as the main character with his two daughters in Amuse Un Dia (2013).

 Patrick directs, stages and performs in many of our social cause events and special events.
 In July 2014, he played Patinoire for one month at the Avignon Festival.
 In 2014 and 2015 he travelled to the Far North in Nunavut to collaborate with ArtCirq.